 What kind of things do you not like to do?

 This can be a tricky question, and you may have to ask it a few times in different ways to get an honest answer.
 But once you do, it reveals a lot about whether the candidate is a good fit for the position.
-Will an applicant for an Accounts Receivable position dislike following up with customers?
+Will an applicant for an Accounts Receivable role dislike following up with customers?
 Does the candidate for a client-facing position hate small talk?
 Is your finance candidate dreading digging into the details?
 These could be red flags if the tasks they dislike most are main components of the position.

 When you have competing priorities, how do you strategize to get everything done on time?